geraint360/pdf-deflyt/README.md

 - **Python 3.7+** (standard on modern macOS/Linux)
 - **PyMuPDF** (auto-installed in isolated venv on first use)

-The helper script automatically creates a local Python virtual environment (`.pdf-deflyt-venv`) and installs PyMuPDF on first run.
+The helper script automatically creates an isolated Python virtual environment (next to the script when writable, otherwise under `~/.cache/pdf-deflyt/venv`) and installs PyMuPDF on first run.
 No manual Python setup required.

 ### What Happens Without ImageMagick?